 What is the difference between arcsin and sin?

-Sin refers to the trigonometric function that provides the ratio of the length of the side opposite to an angle to the length of the hypotenuse in a right-angled triangle.
-Arcsin, or inverse sine, is the function that finds the angle whose sine is a given number.
+For an acute angle in a right-angled triangle, sin refers to the trigonometric function that gives the ratio of the length of the side opposite the angle to the length of the hypotenuse.
+Arcsin, or inverse sine, is the function that finds the (principal) angle whose sine is a given number (with input between -1 and 1 for real results).

 Can arcsin values be in both radians and degrees?